Traffic through Willersey.

 if anyone who has had a near miss or accident to report brief details including date, time and nature of incident by email to firstname.lastname@example.org.

 The information will form part of the pressure we are exerting on Gloucestershire Highways Dept. to resolve the matter.

-In November 2918, one of the bollards has been broken off.
+In November 2018 and again in January 2022, one of the bollards had been broken off.

 Amey delivers highways services across Gloucestershire.